Stuycs-K/final-project-10-naamid-taamim-velazquez-israel/WORKLOG.md

 Found out that gifs get converted via an earlier method we have All we need to do it encode and decode in a specific way

+### 5/29/24 HW
+Made some minor modifications to the processing code Getting ready to start encoding an image into the colors

 ## GROUP MEMBER 2: Taamim Naamid

 ### May 22, 2024